Davidslv/davidslv.github.com/_posts/2015-11-04-how-dns-works.markdown

 categories: professional
 ---

-You might know it, but I would like to start with some background to what generated the Internet as we know it today.
+Before we dive into DNS I would like to start with some background to what generated the Internet as we know it today.

 Definitely the creation of the DNS is one of the most important creations, specially because without it you wouldn't be reading this now, you will understand why later on, keep reading.